Designing solutions to join up health tech NHS England and Improvement

 We used the NHS Design System and Style Guide and GOV.UK Design System to create a consistent visual and written style.

-When grouping the standards by topic - for example standards for ‘allergy services’ or ‘mental health services’ - we used [organisation’s] groupings to try to align to users’ existing mental models.
+When grouping the standards by topic - for example standards for ‘allergy services’ or ‘mental health services’ - we used Nielsen Norman Group's groupings to try to align to users’ existing mental models.

 Browsing standards